Emergency & breakdown vehicles

 Slow Down, Move Over

-Attending roadside incidents can be risky business, that’s why, from 2 March 2018, our roads will be safer for workers attending roadside incidents.
-Flashing lights on a stationary vehicle means approaching vehicles must slow down, move over (if possible) and pass at 40 kilometres per hour.
-Let’s look after those who look after us.
+Workers attending roadside incidents can be risky business.
+To make it safer for them, remember the law: flashing lights on a stationary vehicle means approaching vehicles must slow down, move over (if possible) and pass at 40 kilometres per hour.
+Let's look after those who look after us.

 However, if there is an incident that has occurred in the middle of the road or on a median strip for instance, traffic in both directions would be required to slow down if lanes in both directions are affected by an incident.